Depression – Its Forms and Impact

 2. Find therapy support.
 Talk to a licensed therapist who understands depression.

 Because “depression” needs to talk, regardless of its cause.
 Talking helps.
 Humans are social creatures.
 Talking with a person who is trained to follow how you feel and to support you can help immensely.
 Whether it is in a group, one on one, or in a class.
 Find someone to speak with.
 Talking helps the brain and it helps the depression.

 Mental health coverage is now part of your insurance coverage.

 About 19 million Americans suffer depression.
 That’s almost ten percent of us, in any one year.
 Six million men suffer depression.
 Depression, however, is twice as common in women.

 In depression, some of us feel lost.
 Some of us feel loss.
 We don’t feel rational.
-We may try to keep looking “ok” on the outside.
+We may try to keep looking “ok” on the outside or self-medicating.
 That won’t help.

 While depressed, you may feel that your sense of self, your morale, or sense of courage wanes.
 Despair may set in.
 Hopelessness, loss of self worth, and feeling unable to help yourself are common for both men and women.
 Disbelief that this is happening occurs.

 - Withdrawal, inactivity occur.
 Sleep can be interrupted or extended.
 Exhaustion may prevail.
 We feel disabled, unable to carry out life as before.
 This is serious.

 - Appetite changes.
 Mental rumination or brooding thought may start, especially in women.
 This is serious.